Existing members can use the sign in option below.

 “[But] if the barriers for SA have gone up, the barriers for IMA have gone up that much more,” she said.

-Despite the fact that bolstered IMA approval processes introduced by Basel III will mean that, “basically, using the IMA forces you to stay in a situation of high regulatory uncertainty over time,” BNP’s Ormezzano remained convinced of the persisting benefit of IMAs – with the liquidity glitches experienced during the pandemic having strengthened the case for resorting to highly risk-sensitive models.
+Despite the fact that bolstered IMA approval processes introduced by Basel III will mean that, “basically, using the IMA forces you to stay in a situation of high regulatory uncertainty over time,” BNP’s Ormezzano remained convinced of the persisting benefit of IMAs – with liquidity glitches experienced by global markets during the pandemic having strengthened the case for resorting to highly risk-sensitive models.

 “Risk sensitivity is absolutely essential, and in particular the capacity of managing risk in an extreme situation is what really matters in terms of performance of a trading desk or capital market business.